What to Expect at Your First Holistic Bodywork Appointment

 Understanding Your Health Journey

 We'll begin with a conversation about what brought you in.
-This includes your primary concern, but also your health history, previous injuries, surgeries, accidents, and any ongoing issues.
-Even seemingly unrelated events can influence how your body moves and functions today.
-This information helps create a complete picture of your body's journey and current needs.
+This includes your primary concern, but also your health history; previous injuries, surgeries, accidents, and any ongoing issues.
+Even seemingly unrelated events can influence how your body moves and functions today, so we’ll take our time and create a complete picture of your body's journey and current needs.

 How You Move Tells a Story